Edwin Richard Hallifax: Family

-E. R. Hallifax was born on 17 February 1874, as the 7th son of Benjamin Wilson Hallifax and Mary Anne Cox.
+Hallifax was born on 17 February 1874, as the 7th son of Benjamin Wilson Hallifax and Mary Anne Cox.
 Both his parent was from Tiverton.
 They were married in Calcutta in 1960.

-T. F. R. Waters, former Captain of Hong Kong Golf Club in 1959, wrote that E. R. Hallifax arranged to take his bride of two weeks out to his Police Bungalow house in Tai Po on 30 August and had organised a small house-warming party with the guests staying overnight.
+T. F. R. Waters, former Captain of Hong Kong Golf Club in 1959, wrote that Hallifax arranged to take his bride of two weeks out to his Police Bungalow house in Tai Po on 30 August and had organised a small house-warming party with the guests staying overnight.
 One of these guests was Jack Macgregor of Caldbecks.
-The house got so warm that it burnt down in the middle of the night when everything was lost including all the wedding presents!
+The house got so warm that it burnt down in the middle of the night when everything was lost including all the wedding presents.